datacamp-content-public/courses-machine-translation-and-understanding-text-in-python-thushan-ganegedara/slides/chapter_1_e493fe72b09a643d6cc7f8e7b6c447bb.md

 `@script`
-All word vector algorithms developed to this day rely on a fundamental characteristic of language.
-That is, the meaning of a given word can be inferred by looking at its context.
-This was famously uttered by J.R.
-Firth a British linguist in 1950s as,
+All word vector algorithms rely on a fundamental characteristic of language, which is captured in the following statement.

 "You shall know a word by the company it keeps"

+This was uttered by J.R.
+Firth a famous British linguist.

 Let us put this statement to test.
 Can the meaning of a word be derived from its context?
 Consider the following sentence.

 John is a stubborn boy.
 His pervicacious nature always gets him in trouble.

 Assume someone asked you what "pervicacious" means?
-Unless you know the meaning, you would automatically start looking at the context words.
+Unless you know the meaning, you would automatically start looking at the context words of the word "pervicacious".
 You will see that words like "stubborn" and "trouble" are present in the surrounding.
-This information alone is enough to conclude that "pervicacious" means "being stubborn".
+Which tells you that "pervicacious" means "being stubborn".

 Word vector algorithms exactly uses this information.
-For example, in order to learn word vectors, the skip-gram algorithm tries to predict all surrounding words given a word, using a neural network.
-We will look at the details soon.
+For example, the skip-gram algorithm tries to predict all surrounding words of a given word, using a neural network.

 ---
-## Final Slide
+## Let's practice!

 ```yaml
 type: "FinalSlide"